 Reason

-Proposed modification networks conserve wildlife in environments that have become fragmented by human activities and consist of several high quality sites which collectively contain the diversity and area of habitat that are needed to support native species.
+Proposed modification Re networks conserve wildlife in environments that have become fragmented by human activities and consist of several high quality sites which collectively contain the diversity and area of habitat that are needed to support native species.
 Applicants for proposed developments in close proximity to the Broads should have regard to the findings of the Broads Authority's Landscape Character Assessment and Biodiversity Action Plan when designing their scheme.
-Renumber and replace paragraphs 4.11.7 to 9 as follows: 4.11.7 Biodiversity Longing Capture in its own right but because it is critical to human survival.
+Renumber and replace paragraphs 4.11.7 to 9 as follows: 4.11.7 Biodiversity 4.020, the -strategy for England's wildlife and ecesystem services recognises that biodiversity is important not just in its own right but because it is critical to human survival.
 It provides us with services that are vital to our well-being and economic prosperity.
-The Norfolk Biodiversity Action Plan (BAAP) was developed to translate national objectives set by Government into provides us with services that are vital to our well-being and economic purporter and biodiversity Action Plan (BAAP) was developed to translate national objectives set by Government into when, to conserve Morfolk's most endangered animals, plants and habitats.
-In addition to the existence of priority species and habitats.
-This wider biodiversity resource is also of great importance and should be conserved in its own right.
-4.11.8 Biodiversity resource is also of great importance and should be conserved in its own right.
-The Norfolk Biodiversity Action Plan (BAP) contains clear targets and actions that specify what needs to be done, by whom and by when, to conserve Norfolk's most endangered animals, plants and habitats.
-In addition to the existence of priority species and habitats, the diserse landscape of Norfolk also supports a large number of other distinctive species and habitats.
-This wider biodiversity resource is of great importance and should be conserved in its own right.
-4.11.8 It is important to remember that brownfield sites very often have abandoned buildings that provide nesting sites for a number of the more urban bat species.
-4.11.9 In addition to biodiversity on greenfield sites to a number of
+The Norfolk biodiversity Action Plan (BAD) was developed to translate national abjectives set by Government into lead action.
+It centains clear targets and actions that specify what needs to be dene, by whom and by when, to conserve Norfolk's most endangered animals, plants and habitats.
+In addition to the existence of priority species and habitats, this wider biodiversity resource is also of great important but it provides us with services that are vital to our well-being and economic prosperity.
+The Norfolk Biodiversity Action Plan (BAP) contains clear targets and actions that specify what needs important and divinion to the existence of priority species and habitats, the diverse landscape of Norfolk also supports a large number of other distinctive species and habitats.
+This wider biodiversity resource is of great important to remember that brownfield sites very often have abandoned buildings that provide nesting sites, and invertebrates to colonise and roosting sites for a number of the more urban bat species.
+4.1.1.9 in addition to biodiversity on greenfield sites, it is also important to remember that brownfield sites very often have abandoned buildings that provide nesting sites, and invertebrates to colonise and roo

 Policy/ Paragraph

 Page

-Ref Page 260 of 286
+Ref Page 262 of 294